Kumarakom Bird Sanctuary: History

 Developed in a rubber plantation as a bird sanctuary by Englishman George Alfred Baker, the sanctuary was formerly known as Baker's Estate.
 The Kerala Tourism Development Corporation currently manages the sanctuary.

 Geography

 The sanctuary is spread over 14 acre on the southern bank of the Meenachil River River.

 Kumarakom is 14 km from Kottayam.
 State Highway No. 1 leads to Kochi and Thiruvananthapuram in opposite directions.
 Kochi International Airport at Nedumbassery is 106 km from Kumarakom.

 Neighbouring areas such as Kaipuzha Muttu, Pathirmanal, Narakathara, Thollairam Kayal, and Poothanpandi Kayal are also good locations for spotting birds.

 Fauna

-The main attractions are local birds like waterfowl, koel, owl, egret, heron, cormorant, moorhen, darter, and brahminy kite, as well as the migratory gull, teal, tern, flycatcher, and other birds are seen here during their respective migratory seasons.
+The main attractions are local birds like waterfowl, koel, owl, egret, heron, cormorant, moorhen, darter, and brahminy kite, as well as the migratory teal, gull, tern, flycatcher, and other birds are seen here during their respective migratory seasons.
 Some of the migratory birds come from the Himalayas, and a few from Siberia.